'I couldn't believe it': Dad thrilled to share birthday with baby daughter

-Auckland dad Rish Mahara never expected to be delivering his baby daughter Sanaya at home at the exact same time he was welcomed into the world 33 years ago.
+Auckland dad Rish Maharaj never expected to be delivering his baby daughter Sanaya at home at the exact same time he was welcomed into the world 33 years ago.

 Yet, despite there being about a one in 526,000 chance that a child will be born in the same minute as their father, that's exactly what happened.